vmware-archive/node-examples/CRUD-ops/README.md

 Acquire Pivotal GemFire from PivNet at [Pivotal GemFire](https://network.pivotal.io/products/pivotal-gemfire/).
 Configure GEODE_HOME and PATH as required by GemFire.

-- Java JDK 1.8.X  is a dependency for GemFire and gfsh
+- Java JDK 1.8.X  is a dependency for Apache Geode/GemFire and gfsh

 - Node.js, minimum version of 10.0